Elective Share: Know Your Options If Your Spouse Disinherits You

 It becomes a Probate Litigation issue if the spouse makes an incorrect demand for elective share or the executor refuses to recognize the spouse’s rights to it.
 The surviving spouse can retain an estate litigation attorney to push for their share.
 Likewise, the Administrator can hire an estate litigation attorney to protect the estate’s assets.

-If they are unable to settle the issue, the judge will initiate evidentiary discovery.
+If they are unable to settle the issue, the parties may initiate evidentiary discovery.
 Discovery consists of the right to depose and interview witnesses and subpoena documents.
 The evidence this process uncovers is submitted to the court at trial.
 The judge then determines the validity of the claim.
+In an elective share proceeding, this has to do with determining what assets are in the augmented estate and their value.
+The judge then determines the value of the elective share.

 Download the start guide to learn the elective share law basics, including what to expect and how to collect your share.
-Once you’re ready to begin taking action, contact Laskody Law for a free consultation.
+Once you’re ready to begin taking action, contact Laskody Law for an initial consultation.